 “The clinic is part of Fordham’s nationally recognized clinical program and brings together Fordham’s leadership position in both business law and clinical legal education,” said Dean Matthew Diller.

 Students in the clinic will directly advise entrepreneurs on a wide range of legal issues including business entity formation, compensation matters, intellectual property protection, and employment, financing, shareholder, operating, licensing, and customer agreements.
 The clinic will collaborate with Fordham’s Gabelli School of Business to address both legal and business issues for entrepreneurs.
 In addition, Grant plans to launch a podcast for entrepreneurs and bring together the School’s students and alumni to provide special programs and services for entrepreneurs, including pop-up clinics.

 “I am delighted to develop an innovative approach to legal education at Fordham, marrying the resources of the business school with those of the Law School to create a best-in-class educational experience for the next generation of transactional lawyers and entrepreneurs,” said Grant.

-The Nasdaq Educational Foundation and Fordham Law’s Entrepreneurial Law Advisory Council have provided generous support for this exciting initiative.
+The Nasdaq Educational Foundation and Fordham Law’s Entrepreneurial Law Advisory Council have provided generous support for the Entrepreneurial Law Clinic.